Video appointments might not have an obvious slot in your schedule

 In the end, this makes it so that video appointments tend to be some minutes shorter than in-person appointments when the reason for the visit is similar.

-Many doctors have had success with setting aside a period of time each day to have video appointments, calling it “video-hours”.
-It’s similar to the way in which many doctors organize their time for making phone calls.
+Many doctors have had success with setting aside a period of time each day to have video appointments, calling it “video hours”.
+It’s similar to how many doctors organize their time for making phone calls.

 Video-hours have several advantages: